 Solef® PVDF for Li-Ion Batteries

-Solef® PVDF is a partially fluorinated semi-crystalline polymer with excellent thermo-mechanical and chemical properties.
-It brings many advantages to the lithium battery industry when used as a binder in the formulation of electrodes as well as in the design of the separator.
+Solef® PVDF brings many advantages to the lithium battery industry when used as a binder in the formulation of electrodes as well as in the design of the separator.
+Solvay continues to lead the battery market in environmentally-friendly solutions with the development of the industry’s first commercialized water-based Polivinylidene Fluoride (PVDF) for separator coatings.

 Solef® PVDF is already well assessed in many specialty applications such as oil and gas, semiconductors, membranes for water filtration, plumbing, architectural coatings and photovoltaics.